Traffic got you pulling your hair out? Us too!

 A capital improvements program that provides equipment and installs communication links to improve overall system capabilities.

-A traffic signal timing improvement program, which provides new traffic signal timing and coordination plans to demonstrate the benefits of the improvements.
+A traffic signal timing improvement program provides new traffic signal timing and coordination plans to demonstrate the benefits of the improvements.

 Annual Benefits Summary of Projects